 We got a good, long giggle from that!

-Anyway, what we didn’t realise is that Loch Lomond Shores is in fact the retail and tourist area of the Loch, and so has a shopping centre and such, not just the shores like we’d thought.
+Anyway, what we didn’t realise is that Loch Lomond Shores is, in fact, the retail and tourist area of the Loch, and so has a shopping centre and such, not just the shores like we’d thought.
 Not that it matters much, it was still nice, and our first views of the Loch were pretty good.

 There’s a small woodland walk in the corner of the tourist area, so we figured, we came here to walk, let’s go walk!
 It’s a lovely, pleasant, really not very long walk at all, but it was really nice all the same.
 Sections of it lead right down th the Loch Side, and on a little private section of beach Rosie and I spent five or ten minutes skipping stones into the water, before we were so rudely interrupted by fellow walkers.
 Tourists!

-Anyway, after a spot of window shopping,we figured we’d go back to Balloch and cross the River into Balloch Country Park, as we’d seen there was a fairy glen at the top end of the Park, and we’re both sticklers for fairies and magic and the like.
+Anyway, after a spot of window shopping, we figured we’d go back to Balloch and cross the River into Balloch Country Park, as we’d seen there was a fairy glen at the top end of the Park, and we’re both sticklers for fairies and magic and the like.
 (Plus, just a heads up, “Fairy Glens” tend to be the most natural sections of country parks etc, because this adds to the magic of the place).

 I have absolutely no idea how far Rosie and I walked up that hill, but it was a fair distance let me tell you!
-We did stop for a pit stop half way up, just as we got attacked by a fairy induced hail storm (or two)!
+We did stop for a pit stop halfway up, just as we got attacked by a fairy induced hail storm (or two)!

 We also discerned that I can’t walk upright for more than ten paces without slipping or falling because I am the clumsiest person I’ve personally ever met and struggle to put two feet in front of each other.
 When we reached the top of our hike we came across a field of sheep with their lambs, Rosie promptly announced she wanted one, and we ran before she actually went through with stealing one.
-The walk down the hill was pleasant uneventful and actually quite warm, at least until we reached the bottom and the temperature dropped ten degrees in two seconds and it hailed on us again, but anyway…
+The walk down the hill was pleasantly uneventful and actually quite warm, at least until we reached the bottom and the temperature dropped ten degrees in two seconds and it hailed on us again, but anyway…

 My first trip to Loch Lomond was fantastic – I had great company, reasonably good weather, and a great time, and can’t wait to go again to explore further and farther!